AndiH/rsync-by-config/README.md

 While non-essential for its core task, Watchdog is needed for the monitoring capabilities.
 The dependency is optional, though.

-When chosen the recommended way of installing Rsync By Config itself via `pip`, all dependencies are installed in the process.
+When choosing the recommended way of installation via `pip` all dependencies are installed in the process.